explicit09/LINK-X/docs/docker/REFACTORING_SESSION_SUMMARY.md

 ## Executive Summary

-Successfully completed the Docker image refactoring for the LINK-X1 project.
+Successfully completed the Docker image refactoring for the LEARN-X project.
 The backend Flask application has been fully refactored from a monolithic 4,690-line `app.py` file to a clean blueprint-based architecture.
 The application is now running successfully on port 8080 with all Docker configurations updated.

 ## Major Accomplishments